 When the noise from the condo or apartment unit above sounds like your neighbor’s favorite shoes are a pair of bricks, it can be a struggle.
 It’s not just multi-family and mixed-use units, single family homes can fall prey to unwanted noises that move from room to room.
 If you’re looking for some DIY option to help with the echo in your home – please see The Resonance in Your Residence Part 1.
 Here, we’re talking about those annoying noises from upstairs or next door.

-If your architect, builder, or condo-association worked with an independent acoustical consultant, like Acoustics By Design, the interior walls, exterior walls (including doors and windows), and floor ceilings should be designed and built to reduce unwanted sounds.
+If your architect, builder, or condo-association worked with an independent acoustical consultant, like ABD Engineering & Design, the interior walls, exterior walls (including doors and windows), and floor ceilings should be designed and built to reduce unwanted sounds.
 The building mechanical systems should be reasonably quiet.
 Projects like these are easiest to handle during construction or renovation, and before anyone moves in of course.

 After You Move in